apricotweave91483/misc-tools/clink/README.md

 - `#include` order is **not preserved** (they are stored in a Python set)
 - Only the **first** `.c` argument is treated as the main file
-- This is pure concatenation — symbol order still matters
+- This is pure concatenation, so symbol order matters
-- No preprocessing, parsing, or dependency resolution

 ---